aosabook/500lines/async-web-server/writeup.md

 Instead, lets do our usual and focus on the server side.

+We'll need all of two handlers (not counting the one that'll serve up the front-end, so three, I guess):

+1. The handler that serves up the stream of the specified room
+2. The handler that sends a message to a specified room

-Quick how-to showing how to put together an anonymous chat using the simplified server.
+- Quick how-to showing how to put together an anonymous chat using the simplified server.

 ##### Notes To Self